Five Common Tips on Tracking Time in Projects

 A Gantt chart is one of the most popular visualization techniques for creating ‘living’ schedules that show the state of work at any given time.
 It is a type of bar chart that represents the project’s start and finish and illustrates the activities scheduled for the project duration.
 With the help of Gantt charting, you can schedule the work breakdown structure of your project, including task dependencies and relationships between the elements of the WBS.
 On your Gantt chart, you can keep track of schedule gaps and delays using percentage complete indications.
 The tool provides time-tracking tips and suggestions on the state of tasks in progress and completed activities.
 So, if you want to benefit from advanced schedule tracking, be sure the software you’re using provides the Gantt chart capability.

 4. Update and Share Time Data on a Regular Basis

-Any project initiative can be characterized as a progression of steps or activities that develop throughout a certain time period.
+Any project initiative can be characterized as a progression of steps or activities that develop throughout a specific time period.
 The key consideration here is that a project is not static but dynamically develops and changes throughout its lifecycle.
 Any changes made to the project time data need to be identified, tracked and logged in appropriate documents and then be shared among team members.
-The time data provides the details on ongoing activities, issues and risks, so when it is regularly updated and distributed, the team can focus on what needs to be done and they can also efficiently plan for further action.
+The time data provides the details on ongoing activities, issues, and risks, so when it is regularly updated and distributed, the team can focus on what needs to be done, and they can also efficiently plan for further action.